Bylaws of Social Club of St. Petersburg, Inc, a Nonprofit Corporation

 ARTICLE XI-Amendment of bylaws

 STANDING RULES FOR THE SOCIAL CLUB OF ST PETERSBURG:

 STANDING RULES REVISED: AUGUST FIRST 2020

 These Bylaws may be altered, amended or repealed, and new Bylaws may be adopted by a two‑thirds (2/3) majority vote of the Board of Directors at any regular or special meeting of the Board of Directors.
 At least fourteen (14) days written advance notice of said meeting shall be given to each member of the Board of Directors.

-A PROPOSAL OF A RULE CHANGE MAY BE MADE BY A COUNCIL MEMBER OR ANY MEMBER.
+#1 PROPOSAL OF A RULE CHANGE MAY BE MADE BY A COUNCIL MEMBER OR ANY MEMBER.